 Putting your website online is fast and surprisingly inexpensive.
 If you run your own business, a website is a virtually a necessity and it will almost certainly boost the number of customers who find you.

-Fortunately, you don't need to know how to code as these online website building tools let you use templates and customise them to your liking.
-And they'll make your website look great on phones as well as laptops and desktop computers.
+These online website building tools let you use templates which you can customise to your liking.
+Being mobile friendly they will also make your website look great on phones as well as laptops and desktop computers.

-There are many places where you can sign up for a completely free website.
-However,we don't recommend this as it won't look nearly as professional.
-For example, you'll end up with a web address such as www.techadvisor.wordpress.com rather than www.techadvisor.co.uk.
-And it's likely that the provider will put its own adverts on your web pages.
+There are a number of places where you can sign up for a completely free website.
+However, we don't recommend this as it won't look nearly as professional.
+For example, you'll end up with a web address such as www.techadvisor.wordpress.com rather than www.techadvisor.co.uk and it's possible that the provider will put their own adverts on your web pages.

 So, if you want a good-looking website with a proper URL, you'll need to spend a little money per month.

 This will also give you other benefits including an email address such as [email protected], higher bandwidth limits (so more people can visit your site) and no unwanted adverts on your pages.

 If you plan to sell products on your site, it pays to choose both the right provider and the right package.
 Some ecommerce packages are suitable for only a few items which you have to upload individually, while others are built for importing huge product catalogues.